 It is a combination of the rising number of confirmed cases of the coronavirus, the increasing number of deaths as each day passes, the number of cases and deaths that we are unaware of, as well as the vast number of people who are either hyperbolically sanguine or insouciant toward how dangerous the coronavirus is that makes those suffering from OCD to be experiencing a sort of hell that was once thought to only exist in their darkest nightmares.

 I, myself, have OCD and have had it since I was a teenager.
-Although I am far removed from the days when I suffered from severe OCD (thanks to years of therapy and medication), a great number of individuals diagnosed with this anxiety disorder are not as fortunate as I am to have reduced my symptoms to the extent I have over the past several years.
+Although I am far removed from the days when I suffered from severe OCD (thanks to years of therapy, medication, and sheer determination), a great number of individuals diagnosed with this anxiety disorder are not as fortunate as I am to have reduced my symptoms to the extent I have over the past several years.

 I can think back to a time when I used to behave analogously to how people are behaving right now toward the coronavirus, but without any sort of pandemic going on.
 I was simply stuck in a paralyzing mind-loop of obsessions and compulsions every single day.
 If you yourself suffer from OCD, then you are all too familiar with what such a life is like.